jjoshua123444/ePortfolio/index.md

 ![Welcome](images/Welcome.png)

 My name is Joshua James, and welcome to my ePortfolio.
-This ePortfolio showcases my experiences while attending Southern New Hampshire University.
-Developing my ePortfolio has given me the opportunity to display the skills and knowledge I have gained throughout my academic journey.
+This ePortfolio showcases my experiences while attending Southern New Hampshire University, highlighting my academic journey and professional growth.
+Through the process of developing my ePortfolio, I have been able to reflect on and display the skills and knowledge I have gained during my studies.
+By sharing my journey and work, I aim to provide insights into my capabilities and to the field of computer science.

 ### Table of Contents
 - [Professional Self Assessment](#self-assessment)